Education

 The Pacific Grove Museum of Natural History provides this program free of charge to Monterey County schools.

-Learn More at the LiMPETS Website.
+Learn More about LiMPETS

 • Choose from field trips for your grade, and add a tour of the Monarch Sanctuary for your class.